Johnny O'Keefe: Musical career

 The first turning point in O'Keefe's career was in early 1953, when he began singing with the quintet of jazz accordionist Gus Merzi at charity dances.
-During these appearances, O'Keefe would sing his specialty, Johnny Ray's "Cry", while wearing a pair of trick glasses which squirted water over the audience.
+During these appearances, O'Keefe would sing his speciality, Johnnie Ray's "Cry", while wearing a pair of trick glasses which squirted water over the audience.
 Radio personality Harry Griffiths, who met O'Keefe at this time, remembered him as "a bad-tempered ratbag" who often argued with Merzi, although Merzi commented that they never clashed over music.

 Recognising O'Keefe's potential, Merzi began tutoring him on piano, encouraging him to broaden his repertoire and helping him to refine his stagecraft.
 O'Keefe became a regular singer with the Merzi quintet and performed with them every Sunday at the charity shows they performed at the Bondi Auditorium.
 O'Keefe performed his routine no matter how small the audience, sometimes braving the rotten eggs and fruit thrown at him.

 After his second stint of National Service, O'Keefe began singing with Merzi two nights a week, at university college dances, 21st birthdays and private parties.
 Merzi also managed to get O'Keefe a regular spot on the 2UW live radio show Saturday Night Dancing.
 Up to this point O'Keefe had performed for free, simply to gain experience.
-His first paid engagement as a singer was as a Johnny Ray impersonator, performing on the Bathurst radio station 2BS, for which he was paid £17 plus expenses.
+His first paid engagement as a singer was as a Johnnie Ray impersonator, performing on the Bathurst radio station 2BS, for which he was paid £17 plus expenses.